Versatilecos/PolarCloudDetection/README.md

 This is a cloud detection method for Landsat 8/9 OLI/TIRS imagery based on spectral and texture features, aiming to accurately and quickly detect cloud in polar regions without pre-training.
 We categorized the clouds into two types: normal clouds and cirrus clouds, and sequentially extracted them based on their differences in spectral features and texture features compared to snow.

+This is an algorithm written in Matlab.

 Step 1:
 Download Fmask at https://github.com/GERSL/Fmask.
 Set the path and run 'Automask'.
 The detailed information can be found at Fmask readme.